19hours/sg-statutes/Acts/Banking Act.md

 (v) is carrying on its business in a manner likely to be detrimental to the interests of the depositors of the bank or has insufficient assets to cover its liabilities to its depositors or the public;

-(vi) is contravening the provisions of this Act; or
+(vi) is contravening the provisions of this Act;

 (vii) has been convicted of any offence under this Act or any of its directors or officers holding a managerial or executive position has been convicted of any offence under this Act; or

+(viii) has contravened any provision of the Deposit Insurance Act 2005 or any rules issued by the deposit insurance agency under the Deposit Insurance Act 2005; or

+[31/2005 wef 18/10/2005]

 (b) if, upon taking action under section 49(2), the Authority considers that it is in the public interest to revoke the licence.